TNix7/Hamiltonian-Monte-Carlo/README.md

 "Ham Traj sim"
 This runs the Hamiltonian Markov Chain, again, on a simple normal distribution, but produces an instructive plot of the trajectory, which is helpful with the intuition of the process.

+"Hamiltonian_Monte_Carlo Report D4" is my full project report and background research.
+It also contains my program in the appendix.

+"Hamiltonian Monte Carlo Slides" is my breakdown of the report for presentation purposes.
+It mainly highlights the results of the project, with some background mathematics and intuition.